List of college football post-season games that were rematches of regular season games: 1983 Rose Bowl

 Michigan was 1–1 when they hosted UCLA on September 25 and afterward was 1–2 as UCLA came back from a 21-point deficit to win 31–27.
-The Bruins would win the Pac-10 and a birth in the Rose Bowl.
+The Bruins would win the Pac-10 and a berth in the Rose Bowl.
 Michigan recovered from their slow start to capture the Big Ten championship.
 In addition to their regular season meeting earlier in the year, the two teams had faced each other 366 days earlier on New Year's Eve in the 1981 Astro-Bluebonnet Bowl where the Wolverines had triumphed 33–14.
 In their third meeting in a years' time, the Bruins took the rubber match over Michigan by a score of 24–14.

 1988 Rose Bowl

 Michigan State put up a 27–13 victory on USC to open the season at Spartan Stadium.
 Despite suffering two losses after beating USC, the Spartans righted the ship and went undefeated in Big Ten play, winning the conference championship.
-The Trojans also picked up two more losses but salvaged their season with a Pac-10 title and a Rose Bowl birth.
+The Trojans also picked up two more losses but salvaged their season with a Pac-10 title and a Rose Bowl berth.
 Despite three turnovers, USC had the game tied in the fourth quarter.
 Michigan State kicked a field goal to take the lead in and on the ensuing Trojan drive, Rodney Peete fumbled a snap at the Spartan 29-yard line with just two minutes remaining.
 After recovering the ball and running out the clock, the Spartans claimed a 20–17 victory.